fmquaglia/manual/docs/DETA_lib.md

 DETA programs can call other DETA programs (by default within the same space).

 A caller program can pass arguments to a callee (as outlined in the callee's input schema).

+To load the callee program into the caller program, pass the callee's program id (found in the `INFO` tab of an open program) as a string into the load module.

 ```python
 from deta.lib import load